 The First World War was a tragic and unnecessary conflict.
 Unnecessary because the train of events that led to its outbreak might have been broken at any point during the five weeks of crisis that preceded the first clash of arms, had prudence or common goodwill found a voice; tragic because the consequences of the first clash ended the lives of ten million human beings, tortured the emotional lives of millions more, destroyed the benevolent and optimistic culture of the European continent and left, when the guns at last fell silent four years later, a legacy of political rancour and racial hatred so intense that no explanation of the causes of the Second World War can stand without reference to those roots.28

 These honest and sobering portrayals of the war serve at least three useful purposes.
 They counter popular war romanticism that shrouds warfare in tales of individual heroic deeds.
 They challenge real politick analyses that downplay the human costs of war in favor of a narrow focus on national power advantage.
-And they underlay explorations into possible alternatives and solutions to war, recognizing that such tragedies are avoidable, that better choices can be made.
+And they underlay explorations into possible peaceful alternatives and solutions to war, recognizing that such tragedies are avoidable, that better choices can be made.

 U.S. intervention in the Great War

-The question of whether it was necessary and just for the U.S. to enter the Great War did not receive a proper hearing once President Wilson opted for war in April 1917.
+The question of whether it was necessary and just for the U.S. to enter the Great War did not receive a proper hearing after President Wilson opted for war in April 1917.
 Almost immediately, laws were passed silencing contrary views.
 Many historians and intellectuals joined the bandwagon of war propaganda, writing tracts for government agencies.
 Such kowtowing to the state was decidedly unscholarly and some historians such as Carl Becker regretted it.
 As history professor Jonathan F. Scott wrote in 1930: “It was a sad revelation to see historians, many of whom had given courses in historical method, throw their scholarship overboard and lend themselves to the most unsubstantial anti-German propaganda.”29

 Once the war ended and disillusionment over the results set in, the debate began.
 According to the historian David Ekbladh, there was a “broad feeling in the United States that intervention in the conflict had been a mistake, a cause not worth repeating.”30